jcdoll/purpleAirRelayControl/README.md

 # purpleAirRelayControl
- Control an ERV/HRV and damper based on PurpleAir to limit wildfire smoke exposure
+ Control an ERV/HRV and/or damper based on PurpleAir to limit wildfire smoke exposure.

 # Arduino requirements